Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Wisconsin Estate Tax

-Wisconsin does not levy an estate tax, making it one of 38 states without an estate tax.
+Wisconsin does not levy an estate tax on estates of people who have died after Dec.
+31, 2007, making it one of 39 states without such a tax.
+Eleven states and the District of Columbia have an estate tax.

 What Is the Estate Tax?